-Recess is approximately 20 minutes at some point in the school day.
+Recess is approximately 15-20 minutes.
 Students are to dress properly for the playground with coats, hats and gloves during cold weather.
-Recess is outside when the wind chill is above 20 degrees, unless it is raining or snowing.
 Students who are well enough to come to school are expected to go outside for recess.
-A note from your child's doctor will be necessary if your child is to stay indoors.
+A note from your child's doctor will be necessary if the child is to stay inside.
+We follow the "real feel" temperature and students are not allowed to go outside when that temperature is 20 degrees or below.
+Teachers are not required to take students outside but will use their professional judgement, understanding that recess is also an important piece of a student's day.